 One can understand what exactly is going in a customer’s head by facing their situation.
 This means that you experience the service provided by your business by being the customer yourself.

 Sometimes it is quite important for an organization to educate themselves while they educate the concept of their products to the customers.
-For example, General Electric, GE in China had invited its top customers to a seminar on leadership and innovation along with the company local executives and account managers.
+For example, GE in China had invited its top customers to a seminar on leadership and innovation along with the company’s local executives and account managers.
 This helped GE understand the Chinese counterpart’s mindset.
-It then proved to be easier to influence their customer’s behaviour.
+It then proved to be easier to influence their customers’ behavior.
 So, the whole idea of learning and unlearning is not just the work of the customers but along the the way, the company has an equal role to play.

 A customer would want to know what is in store for him tomorrow and if a long term association is beneficial.
 Therefore, it is important for a company to anticipate the future.
-Meeting your products with the needs of a customer in the future is important.
+Meeting your products with the future needs of customers is important.
 Steve Jobs and Richard Branson always anticipated on what customers might need later in the future.
 This helps in scenario planning and establishing how market shifts will affect customers.

 Sometimes it is important for the senior leaders of the company to know about what the customers really want!

 Indian e-commerce giant Flipkart’s policy spells out that the senior management of the company must once in a month deliver the orders themselves to their customers.
 This ensures that each and everyone has clear picture about the needs of the customers.